speedie1337/spmenu/README.md

 selected option to standard output.

-In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`, which handles both $PATH listing and .desktop entries.
+In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`, which handles both $PATH listing, .desktop entries and file listing.

 It is designed to integrate well with my [dwm](https://dwm.suckless.org) fork, [speedwm](https://git.speedie.site/speedwm).